IBM/SalesEnablement-VMware-L3/docs/VCF/Introduction.md

 !!!
 Important "VMware Cloud Foundation - Advanced Edition has been withdrawn!"

     After the acquisition of VMware by Broadcom, VMware announced the withdrawal of the **Advanced Edition** of VMware Cloud Editions.
-This option will be removed from the IBM Cloud Portal around mid-January 2024.
+This option will be removed from the IBM Cloud Portal around mid-January, 2024.

     The information below still reflects the Advanced Edition as do the click-thru demos associated with provisioning and managing VCF using the IBM Cloud Portal.
 These will be updated in the near future.